haideralsh/primitive-match/README.md

 ```

 In order to understand which message will appear in each different scenario, we
-need to follow and understand the different conditions in each `if`
+need to follow and understand the different conditions in each `if` statement.
-statement.
-The poor readability of the code makes it very error prone if we
+The poor code readability makes it very error prone if we have to add or modify
-have to add or modify a condition.
+a condition.

-`primitive-match` makes value based pattern-matching code easier to read and
+`primitive-match` makes value based comparison easier to read and understand.
+We
-understand.
-We can turn the above example to this:
+can turn the above example to this:

 ```js
 import { match, when, _ } from 'primitive-match'